 It is the first step, signalled by the urgency of purely animal, purely physiological needs.
-But, once out of the nest, once out of the cradle, the new citizen stumbles upon a whole chain of experiences, each one more challenging than the last, calling on new organs that have not been used before or have been neglected, to move and to function in order to gain successes and victories, to ward off dangers, to sense satisfactions, and to attain the enjoyment they promise.
+But, once out of the nest, once out of the cradle, the new citizen stumbles upon a whole chain of experiences, each one more challenging than the last, calling on new organs that have not been used before or have been a 'presentation' by G Rose.
+10 who added a considerable number of footnotes to the essay, many of which are translated for the present edition.